-Professor Aguas work explores the dramatic intersections, convergences, and divergences inherent in American diversity.
+Professor Tanglao Aguas work explores the dramatic intersections, convergences, and divergences inherent in American diversity.
 World theatre traditions steeped in indigenous and folklore form the core of his international creative research work; taking him to field work and workshop training in Indonesia, Japan, Thailand, The Philippines, Malaysia, Cambodia, Hong Kong, and Singapore.

 He is the author of "When the Purple Settles," winner of the Don Carlos Palanca Award in Literature, the Philippines most prestigious Literary Award.
 His other plays include "Abuja Woman" (Audrey Skirball Kenis Playwriting Award), "Where the Carabao Sleeps" (A.S.K.
 Theater Projects Award), and "Ramayana La'ar" (Virginia Gazette's Best Play of 2007).

 As a solo performance artist, Professor Aguas performed his "The Sarimanok Travels" (James Pendleton Prize) in California, Ohio, New Jersey, Hawaii, Malaysia, and the Philippines.
 His newest piece is "The Imelda Marcos of the Philippines International Dictator Training Lecture Series," which he has performed in Singapore and China.